I think the problem is about where does work happen.

 Update 7 April 2017

 The question isn't whether or not we can create on mobile—of course we can.
-Creative people can create with rocks and sticks—let alone with mobile cameras and internet distribution.
 Creation has been mobile for thousands of years.
-The question is: can we do on mobile that for which we need desktop?
+Creative people can create with anything.
+The question is: how will we do on mobile what we currently do on desktop?